 Freeway to reopen ahead of Monday commute following historic fire

-The 10 Freeway will reopen ahead of the Monday commute, over a week after a historic fire led to its closer and sooner than anticipated, said Gov. Gavin Newsom.
+The 10 Freeway will reopen ahead of Monday's commute just over a week after a historic fire led to its closer and sooner than anticipated, said Gov. Gavin Newsom.

 In a news conference Sunday, Gov. Newsom said the thoroughfare will reopen Sunday night, but will be fully operational Monday as a result of 10,000 hours of labor.

+"10,000 labor hours all told to get us to this point, ahead of schedule.
+Eight days to get this thing open and operational and that means if you're doing the math, that this thing opens tonight.
+It will be fully operational tomorrow," Newsom said.

+"Those of us that work or live near the I-10 knows just how significant this was and we braced for the worst," said Sen. Alex Padilla (D).
+"But I'm happy to be here today, it's Sunday before Thanksgiving, we don't have to wait 'til Thursday to give thanks, to give thanks for the opening before the Thanksgiving holiday . . . to everybody involved, a big thank you, thank you, thank you.
+And to Angelenos, welcome back to I-10."
+Sen. Padilla said the price for the repairs this be covered by federal funds.

-The freeway, which allows nearly 300,000 to travel, had been closed since November 11th following a suspected arson.
-The blaze completely decimated a storage yard filled with pallets, construction materials and used vehicles, spreading about eight acres as it torched the area underneath the extremely busy thoroughfare used by hundreds of thousands to get to and from downtown Los Angeles.
+The freeway, which allows nearly 300,000 to travel, had been closed since November 11th following suspected arson.
+The blaze completely decimated a storage yard filled with pallets, construction materials and used vehicles, damaged 100 columns, spreading about eight acres as it torched the area underneath the extremely busy thoroughfare used by hundreds of thousands to get to and from downtown Los Angeles.

 Meanwhile, on Saturday, CalFire officials released a pair of images showing the unidentified person they're searching for.
 They described the "person of interest" as a man in his 30s who is around 6-feet tall and weighs between 170 and 190 pounds.
 He has black hair.